 Make sure the language packs you need are installed

 The list of available languages that users can select is generated by the language packs that are installed on the SharePoint servers for your organization.
 These language packs must be installed by a server farm administrator—that is, someone in your IT organization who has the appropriate permission levels to download language packs onto your organization’s server computers.
 For a list of languages that SharePoint Servers 2016 and 2019 support, see Install or uninstall language packs for SharePoint Servers 2016 and 2019.

 For SharePoint Online

 If you’re an Office 365 administrator, language packs are already deployed and MUI is enabled by default so that you can read the SharePoint Online Administration Center in your preferred language.
 If you’re a SharePoint Online site administrators you won’t get MUI enabled on your site by default.
 You’ll need to select the preferred alternate languages for your site after the site has been created.

 What is a site's user interface?

-The user interface of your site refers to the elements on your screen that you use to interact with SharePoint, such as the menus, the navigation items, and the recycle bin.
+The user interface of your site refers to the elements on your screen that you use to interact with SharePoint, like the menus, navigation items, and recycle bin.